FESTIVAL SCHEDULE

 1 hr.
 31 min.

-Followed by discussions with director Alysa Nahmias and film subjects who are members of the Girl Scouts of America; filmmaker Dawn Porter will moderate
+Followed by discussions with director Alysa Nahmias and film subjects who are members of the Girl Scouts of the USA; filmmaker Dawn Porter will moderate

 In this joyful, heartwarming, and genuinely sweet documentary, girlhood and ambition collide as four young girls strive to be crowned the top-selling “Cookie Queen” during Girl Scout Cookie season.